-On-time performance improved
+On-time performance

-In 2017, departure punctuality, measured as scheduled departures within 15 minutes of scheduled departure time, was 87%.
-The airline's investment in the navigational system RNP AR 0.1 has been a main cause of the 12 percentage points improvement in departure punctuality these last 3 years.
-Using the most advanced airspace technology in Europe, all of Atlantic Airways' aircraft are capable of landing safely in significantly lower visibility than any other airline.
+In 2018, departure punctuality, measured as scheduled departures within 15 minutes of scheduled departure time, was 83%.
+These last four years, on-time performance has improved by 8 percentage points.
+The airline's investment in the navigational system RNP AR 0.1 has been a main cause of the improvement in departure punctuality these last four years.
+Using the most advanced airspace technology in Europe, all of Atlantic Airways' aircraft are capable of landing safely in significantly lower visibility than a few years ago.

-Financial Outlook 2018
+Financial Outlook 2019